kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

   - EOC is set *once* after *all* channels in the group have been converted.

 - **Discontinuous Scan Mode (Figure 126)**
-  - Each trigger only processes *part* of the channel sequence (sub‐group).
+  - Each trigger only processes *part* of the channel sequence (sub-group).
 Multiple triggers are required to complete the entire list.
   - This "discontinuous" behavior is evident in repeated, smaller channel sequences (e.g. CH0→CH3, then CH4→CH2, then CH1, etc.) rather than one big block all at once.

 ---